 The Sugar Skull sizes are available in hot pink or the traditional black.
 The other styles are all done in the traditional black.

 While the designs are pretty cool there are a lot of bad reviews on their website and on their Facebook page with people never receiving their product and very bad customer service if any at all.
 Not sure if this is still the case but I would use caution when ordering from them, perhaps see if they will take a COD so you don’t end up getting stiffed.

-These kettlebells are all pretty awesome, unfortunatly availability is not what we had hoped for on many many of the designs.
+These kettlebells are all pretty awesome, unfortunately, availability is not what we had hoped for on many of the designs.
 There are some really cool ones that are readily available though so if you like any of them you should be really happy.
-The price are a bit high though so if that is too much for you and you just want a regular kettlbell for a regular price you can always just go with Rogue Kettlebells, they have high quality products and average pricing that will get you a great workout and leave some money in your wallet.
+The price is a bit high though so if that is too much for you and you just want a regular kettlebell for a regular price you can always just go with Rogue Kettlebells, they have high-quality products and average pricing that will get you a great workout and leave some money in your wallet.